frc5024/webdocs/docs/learn/your-first-program.md

 # Writing your first robot program
 This lesson assumes that you have already installed the FRC [development tools]({{site.baseurl}}/docs/guides/installing-tools) on your computer, or you are using a computer provided by the team.

 Open Visual Studio Code, and follow [WPIlib's instructions](https://frc-docs.readthedocs.io/en/latest/docs/software/wpilib-overview/creating-robot-program.html#creating-a-new-wpilib-project) for starting a new project.
-Make sure to set the team number to `5024`, Java as your programming language, and `Command Robot` as your template.
+Choose 'Template' when selecting a project type.
+Make sure to set the team number to `5024`, Java as your programming language, and `Command Robot`

 We will be writing a simple tank drive with two wheels, one on each side of the robot.
 Here is a visual:
 ![Team 2605's Tank drive visual]({{site.baseurl}}/assets/img/tank-drive.png)